-Oxford Street and the Royal Institute of British Architects (RIBA) are calling for experienced lighting designers and architectural specialists from the UK and beyond to enter a global competition to design the most inspiring and innovative Christmas lights.
+Oxford Street and the Royal Institute of British Architects (RIBA) launched an open call experienced lighting designers and architectural specialists from the UK and beyond to enter a global competition to design the most inspiring and innovative Christmas lights.

-The competition is being led by New West End Company, in conjunction with Transport for London (TFL) and Westminster City Council.
+The competition was led by New West End Company, in conjunction with Transport for London (TfL) and Westminster City Council.
 An esteemed, innovative panel have been selected to judge the competition.
 The world class judging panel includes:

 - Anya Hindmarch, Designer and Trustee of Royal Academy Development Trust

 - Chris Wilkinson, Architect and founder of WilkinsonEyre

 - Justine Simons, London Deputy Mayor for Culture and Creative Industries

 - Jace Tyrrell, Chief Executive Officer, New West End Company

 - Councillor Robert Davis, Deputy Leader, City of Westminster

 The initial phase of this competition this now closed.

 The judging panel met to select four shortlisted designers to progress to the final round and be given the opportunity to develop their designs and present to the panel.
 Designers will receive an honorarium payment of £3,000 +VAT for their work in this round.